 Is a Bone Nut More Expensive Than Plastic?

-The price difference is usually due to the fact that bone nuts are made from higher quality materials and offer better performance.
-Manufacturers get plastic nuts for far cheaper than a player can, and so they use them on more of their entry-level guitars.
+The price difference is due to the fact that bone nuts are made from higher-quality materials.
+As a result, they offer better performance.
+Manufacturers get plastic nuts for far cheaper than a player can.
+And so they use them on more of their entry-level guitars.

-So, if you’re looking for the best possible sound and tuning stability, a bone nut is worth the investment and a great upgrade.
+Are you looking for the best possible sound and tuning stability?
+A bone nut is worth the investment and a great upgrade.

 So, which one is better?